markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 > <div class="font-2">italic, underlined text</div>
 > ```

 What's left is some general clean-up to size and color elements correctly.
-Even though this may feel like repeat work, still type out each one instead of copy/pasting.
+Even though this may feel like repetitive work, still type out each one instead of copy/pasting.
 It'll help you memorize the syntax faster!

 Add the following CSS to `style.css`: